 Discoloration can be an indicator of many different oral health problems, but it is almost always a sign of decay.
 A root canal is needed when the level of decay is such that the root and pulp of your tooth are being affected by bacteria.
 Combined with the other signs, discoloration can help indicate if a root canal is necessary.

 Are You Worried You May Need a Root Canal?

 Put your fears aside by consulting with a talented dental health professional.
-Dr. Flynn is an experienced dentist who can diagnose your discomfort and help design a plan of treatment.
+Dr. Stubbs is an experienced dentist who can diagnose your discomfort and help design a plan of treatment.
 With the help of local anesthesia, even a procedure like a root canal becomes a painless experience.
-To schedule a consultation with Dr. Flynn, contact Stubbs Family Dentistry in West Allis, WI at 414-541-8250.
+To schedule a consultation with Dr. Stubbs, contact Stubbs Family Dentistry in West Allis, WI at 414-541-8250.